 - To facilitate the sharing of knowledge and best or otherwise interesting practices in a confidential environment.

 - To establish an ongoing benchmarking process that considers the financial and labor resources available to participating mid-sized agencies.

 Cooperation, independence, speed, depth and confidentiality are the guiding principles of the group and are central to its success.

-The group is administered and facilitated by the Railway and Transport Strategy Centre (RTSC) at Imperial College London, a world leader in public transit benchmarking.
-The RTSC was set up in 1992 as a center of excellence serving the transport industry on strategic, technology, economic and policy issues and as a research and teaching unit within the Centre for Transport Studies.
+The group is administered and facilitated by the Transport Strategy Centre (TSC) at Imperial College London, a world leader in public transit benchmarking.
+The TSC was set up in 1992 as a center of excellence serving the transport industry on strategic, technology, economic and policy issues and as a research and teaching unit within the Centre for Transport Studies.

 GOAL Benchmarking builds upon the years of experience in the CoMET and Nova metro benchmarking groups, the International Bus Benchmarking Group, the International Suburban Rail Benchmarking Group and the American Bus Benchmarking Group facilitated by TSC since 1994, 2004, 2010 and 2011 respectively.